How to Use Photos for Crafts

 Don't Let Those Old Photos Just Collect Dust

 If you listen carefully, you can hear the sound of your old photos calling your name.
-Muffled, from the back of your closet where you haven't touched them in years, they beckon to be enjoyed once more.
+Muffled, from the back of your closet or (the innards of your computer) where you haven't touched them in years, they beckon to be enjoyed once more.

 There's the old photo of your little brother dressed up as Batman, pictures that tout your '80s "big hair," snapshots of that trip to Disney World, and the ones of dear relatives and treasured pets who have long since passed.
-Those photos yearn to rediscovered.
+Those photos yearn to be rediscovered.
+What are you waiting for?

 Dig them out from the closet and print the newer ones off from your computer.
 Don't let them sit any longer, neglected and unused.
 Let's do something fun with them!